untoldengine/UntoldEngine/docs/API/UsingGaussianSystem.md

 (`UntoldGSCookOptions.maxSplatCount`, `untoldengine export --splat-max-count`) that fits every platform the asset ships on, or split the scene into streamed tiles.

+## A splat standing in for a mesh: shells, fades and scene links

+A captured object looks best as a splat up close and costs least as a mesh far away.
+The engine gives an application the pieces to swap between the two on one entity without popping; the policy that drives them (when to load, from what distance, how fast to fade) belongs to an application-side system built on these pieces (see the proposal's §4.5).

+- **A splat on a mesh entity.** `setEntityGaussianAsync(entityId:url:opacityScale:)` attaches a `.untoldgs` (or `.ply`) to an entity that already draws a mesh.
+The load is two phases a caller can also drive itself: `loadGaussianSplatPayload(url:)` reads and encodes off the main thread, `setEntityGaussian(entityId:payload:opacityScale:)` attaches the result under the world-mutation gate, so a system can check under its own gate whether the load is still wanted before applying it.
+The mesh stays the primary representation: the splat's bytes ride beside the mesh's `MemoryBudgetManager` entry (`auxiliaryMeshBytes`, so mesh streaming in and out leaves them intact) and the entity keeps the mesh's bounding box, with the splat's own box on `GaussianComponent.localBoundingBox`. `removeEntityGaussian` drops the splat (and a progressive splat's tiers) and only its share of the ledger.
+Starting with `opacityScale: 0` keeps it resident but hidden.
+- **`GaussianComponent.opacityScale`** weighs every splat's opacity: 0 hides the entity and skips its cull, values between cross-fade.
+- **`MeshFadeComponent`** dithers the mesh's colour with the LOD screen-door: `.fadeOut` discards more pixels as `progress` rises, `.fadeIn` keeps more.
+Applied after the LOD and tile fades.
+- **`MeshOccluderComponent`** draws the mesh a second time depth-only, pushed `shrinkMeters` along its normals away from the camera (the `meshOccluderShell` render pass, after the opaque colour and before the HZB copy and the splat pass).
+The splat then passes the depth test on and just outside the surface, and is hidden behind the object's far side.
+With `drawsColor` off the mesh contributes nothing but that depth: shadows, physics and picking keep using it because `RenderComponent.isVisible` is untouched.
+Soft objects differ from their mesh by centimetres, so raise the margin until the front of the capture stops clipping.
+Blend-mode submeshes are left out of the shell and stop drawing with the colour.
+- **`GaussianAssetLinkComponent`** carries a `.untold` scene's `gaussianAsset` record (`UntoldGaussianAssetRecordV1`: payload path resolved next to the scene file, flags such as `meshTwin`, occluder margin, exposure offset, swap distance) onto the entity as data.
+  `setEntityMesh`/`setEntityMeshAsync` attach it; nothing is loaded.
+- A mesh carrying a `MeshOccluderComponent` or `MeshFadeComponent` is excluded from static batching when the batcher next evaluates it, and re-admitted once they are gone.
+The system that adds or removes them tells the batcher with `BatchingSystem.shared.notifyEntityMaterialChanged(entityId:)`; the group is rebuilt over a few frames, during which the batch still draws the mesh.
+- `GaussianDebugOptions.shared.disableOccluderShell` turns the shells off for bisecting.

+A typical swap: load the payload with `opacityScale: 0` when the camera is near; add a `MeshOccluderComponent`; add a `MeshFadeComponent` with `direction = .fadeOut` and raise its `progress` and the splat's `opacityScale` together to 1 over 250 ms; then set `drawsColor = false` and remove the fade.
+Reverse the steps when the camera leaves.

+### Calibrating the capture

+Splats are unlit emissive surfaces composited in linear light before the look and output transforms, so a splat is tone-mapped once, like an emissive mesh next to it.
+The preprocess applies one linear gain per entity, `GaussianComponent.colorGain`: the capture white balance from the `.untoldgs` header, times `2^(exposureOffsetEV − captureExposureEV)`.
+A capture recorded at +1 EV therefore comes back to the scene's neutral exposure by itself, and the per-asset offset (the editor slider, `exposureOffsetEV` in the scene record) pushes it either way.
+With `useRealWorldTint` the colour is also multiplied by the XR lighting estimate's tint whenever `RuntimeEnvironmentLightingStore` is in `.realWorldEstimate` mode with a valid estimate, so a capture made under neutral light takes on the colour of the room.

 ## Progressive Gaussian Splats

 Progressive Gaussian loading is available without a tile-streamed scene.
 Use it when you